-Since our separation from Covidien in June 2013, the positions of Chairman of the Board and Chief Executive Officer have been held by separate people, due in part to the fact that the Company is a relatively new independent public company, no longer part of a conglomerate, and also to the fact that the Board is relatively newly constituted.
+Since our separation from Covidien plc ("Covidien") in June 2013, the positions of Chairman of the Board and Chief Executive Officer have been held by separate people, and Mr. Booth has served as Chairman of the Board for this entire period.
+However, since Mr. Booth is not standing for re-election and thus will no longer be able to serve as Chairman of the Board, the Board has determined that Mr. Russell will succeed Mr. Booth as Chairman of the Board following the 2018 Annual General Meeting.

 The Chairman of the Board provides leadership to the Board and works with the Board to define its structure and activities in the fulfillment of its responsibilities.
-The Chairman of the Board sets the Board agendas with Board and management input, facilitates communication among directors, provides an appropriate information flow to the Board and presides at meetings of the Board of Directors and shareholders.
-The Chairman of the Board works with other Board members to provide strong, independent oversight of the Company's management and affairs.
-Future modification of the Board leadership structure will be made at the sole discretion of our Board of Directors.
+The Chairman of the Board sets the Board agendas with Board and management input, facilitates communication among directors, provides an appropriate information flow to the Board and presides at meetings of the Board and shareholders.
+The Chairman of the Board works with other Board members to provide strong, independent oversight of our management and affairs.
+We believe that having a nonexecutive, independent Chairman of the Board is in the best interests of the Company and our shareholders at this time.
+The separation of the roles of Chairman of the Board and Chief Executive Officer allows our Chief Executive Officer to focus on managing the Company's business and operations, and allows our Chairman of the Board to focus on Board matters, especially in light of the high level of regulation and scrutiny of public company boards.
+Further, we believe that separation of these roles ensures the independence of the Board in its oversight role of evaluating and assessing the Chief Executive Officer and management generally.
+Future modification of the Board leadership structure will be made at the sole discretion of the Board.
 A more detailed description of the role and responsibilities of the Chairman of the Board are set forth in our Corporate Governance Guidelines.